jmespath-community/jmespath.spec/jep-014-string-functions.md

 - If `$start` is omitted, it defaults to `0` (which is the start of the `$subject` string).
 - If `$end` is omitted, it defaults to `length(subject)` (which is past the end of the `$subject` string).

+If not omitted, the `$start` or `$end` arguments are expected to be integers.
+Otherwise, an error MUST be raised.

 Contrary to similar functions found in most popular programming languages, the `find_first()` function does not return `-1` if no occurrence of the substring can be found.
 Instead, it returns `null` for consistency reasons with how JMESPath behaves.

 ### Examples